arcenis-r/cepumd/cran-comments.md

 0 errors | 0 warnings | 0 note

-## Changes in the Oct 22, 2019 submission
+## Changes in the Oct 22, 2019 re-submission
 * Added reference hyperlinks to the description
 * Changed title to be less than 65 characters
 * Added "\dontcomment{}" syntax to examples that were previously commented out in the R/ce-download.R, R/ce-prepdata.R, and R/ce-mean.R files.